 Skater Japanese Traditional Rabbit Blossom Bento Box Set

-If you like a bento lunch box that have some Japanese traditional feeling with the convenient of minimalist design, try this rabbit blossom bento box set.
+If you like a bento lunch box that has some Japanese traditional feeling with the convenience of minimalist design, try this rabbit blossom bento box set.

 This lunch box set contains two tiers, each with a removable divider to separate & control food space.
-Each tier also has separate lid then all tie up with a rubber band to hold them tight and hence quite leak proof in some sense.
+Each tier also has a separate lid then all tie-up with a rubber band to hold them tight and hence quite leak-proof in some sense.

-It also come with an extra piece of rice mold to divide rice into bite size.
+It also comes with an extra piece of rice mold to divide rice into bite-size.
 A matching carrying bag is accompanied to enclosed and carry extra utensils or napkin as needed.

-This lunch box is made from food safe plastic and produce in Japan.
+This lunch box is made from food-safe plastic and produces in Japan.
 The only downside is that it can only wash by hand and not microwave-able.
-However, its newer version fixed this inconvenient with being both dishwasher-safe and microwaveable, though the design and outer shape is a bit different.
+However, its newer version fixed this inconvenience with being both dishwasher-safe and microwaveable, though the design and outer shape are a bit different.

 There are two color choices: blue and red.
-The red one look good enough to fit both adult and children, while the blue is a little on the man side.
-You can get both for a his & her kind of lunch boxes.
+The red one looks good enough to fit both adults and children, while the blue is a little on the man’s side.
+You can get both for his & her kind of lunch boxes.

 BentoHeaven Bento Box Bundle

 A pretty good and well-known lunch box for working adults and college students.
-This lunchbox come in two colors: black and white with bamboo top lid, with matching band.
+This lunchbox comes in two colors: black and white with a bamboo top lid, with a matching band.

-Like many tier-strap construction, this lunch box has two tiers with silicone lids to prevent leak and a tying rubber to tightly seal them.
-Utensils like spoon, fork, knife and a pair of chopsticks are included and stored in a separate top compartment.
+Like many tier-strap constructions, this lunch box has two tiers with silicone lids to prevent leak and a tying rubber to tightly seal them.
+Utensils like spoon, fork, knife, and a pair of chopsticks are included and stored in a separate top compartment.

 The only drawback is there is no divider included, so you either throw in your own (use silicone cup) or ok with food touching one another.